 #4 Always Have a Back-up Plan

-Loyalty is great and we all admire it.
-What we also admire is the ability to provide for oneself and their loved ones.
-Never, ever go into any kind of negotiations about your position if you don’t have a back-up plan!
+Depending on your situation, it is possible that you’ll walk away unless you get a raise.
+Even before you have the conversation, make sure to have a back-up plan.
 That plan can vary – from securing a second interview at another company, agreeing to a probation period while you’re still at the current position, suggesting working on another project under your current manager to working out a “worst-case scenario” plan with your spouse or friend.

 Knowing your worth is important and we’d encourage people to ask for a raise.
 If you plan on doing so, make sure you go over all the points as to why you deserve it.
 Make a list of things you’ve done for the company in general (if any) and your team.
 The most important thing is not to sound aggressive nor defensive, as this will cause a negative reaction from the person you’re speaking to.